Initiatives of The Coastal Trust

 Western Gulf Initiative

 In many places, the condition of critical infrastructure, the health of the environment, flood protection for communities, and quality of life can tend to lag behind.
-The Western Gulf Initiative supports integrated planning and asset management for water, sewer, and stormwater infrastructure and the conservation of uplands and wetlands.
-The Coastal Trust hopes to help protect habitat and address the most critical issues affecting quality of life along the Texas and Louisiana Coast.
+The Coastal Trust hopes to help protect habitat and address the critical issues affecting quality of life along the Texas and Louisiana Coast.